Here’s what I used to think long, long ago, before I dipped my toes into the real-world:

 To explain an alternative world view, let’s take an example very relevant to display ads:

-When you see mistakes of typos in an ad.
+When you see typos in an ad.

 Like this ad, that I saw while online on my phone the other day: